YottaDB/YDBDoc/MessageRecovery/errors.rst

 AIMGBLKFAIL, After image build for block bbbb in region rrrr failed in DSE or MUPIP

-MUPIP/DSE/GT.CM Error: DSE creates after images of blocks as a result of its physical manipulation of blocks and in MUPIP processes them in the course of RECOVER or ROLLBACK.
+MUPIP/DSE/GT.CM Error: DSE creates after-images of blocks as a result of its physical manipulation of blocks and processes them in the course of RECOVER or ROLLBACK with MUPIP.
 This error indicates that such a manipulation failed on the block and region indicated.

 Action: If you get this error from DSE, you may be working with a block with a damaged state that your DSE action does not sufficiently address - analyze the situation and consider other approaches.
-If you get this error from MUPIP, it may mean your journal or replication has damage, in which case you should investigate the state of block bbbb.
+If you get this error from MUPIP, it may mean your journal or replication is damaged, in which case you should investigate the state of block bbbb.

 -----------
 AIOBUFSTUCK